jsk11235/unnamed-ai/README.md

 # Welcome to unnamed-ai

 A CPU-based image classifier CNN in javascript

 To demo on handwritten MNIST digits (the model is configured by default for this test):

+Install node

 Download the MNIST dataset https://www.kaggle.com/datasets/scolianni/mnistasjpg